sbartek/questionnaire/README.md

 * Implements classes Question and Questionnaire
 * Implements method for creating a questionnaire from a hash
 * Implements spec for a user questionnaire.
+* Implements spec for a class QuestionsAnswers and the class.